edunham/slides/git/index.rst

     Don't be afraid.
 Don't expect to know everything at first.

-    These slides will be online; the link will show up again at the end.
+    These slides are online; the link will show up again at the end.

 Setting Up
 ----------